 For example, scholars must enroll in the CS Career Prep course.
 However, if a scholar is unable to make a field trip associated with the course, it may be possible participate in an alternative event instead.

 The goal of this program is to improve outcomes for low-income students (such as year-to-year retention or graduation rates).
 These activities are based on existing literature showing they help improve these outcomes.
 The scholarship funding is to support participation in this activities.
 Specifically, the funding is designed to offset the need to work on campus during the academic year and make it easier for students to participate in these activities.

 Am I still eligible if I am part of the Black Scholars Program (BSP), Muscat Scholars Program (MSP), Getty Scholars, University Scholars, or other scholarship programs on campus?

-Yes!
-This scholarship program provides funding and resources in addition to what is provided by those programs.
-We will also work with these programs to coordinate activities and requirements so you are not overburdened by participation in multiple scholarship programs.
+If you have unmet financial need, you still qualify for this scholarship program.
+We will work with these programs to coordinate activities and requirements so you are not overburdened by participation in multiple scholarship programs.

 Yes, participation in this program does not affect your eligibility for on campus work (although we hope the scholarships lessens the need for it).
 Visit our student employment office website for details.